Table of Contents

 For your business to gain traction, it needs the information of its customers.
-Whether it’s a contact form or customer satisfaction form, you need to make sure that any lead capture form you create converts.
+Whether it’s a contact form or a customer satisfaction form, you need to make sure that any lead capture form you create converts.

 Around 81 percent of users have abandoned a form after beginning to fill it out, which means that not enough websites prioritize their lead generation forms.
 If people are turning away and refusing to give their information, then it’s time to make changes and do something about it.

 A lead capture form is a form on your website that asks for users’ information in the hopes that they turn into a paying customer.
-When optimized for visitors, it’s a lead generation tool that boosts conversions and moves users through the sales funnel.
+When optimized for visitors, it’s a lead-generation tool that boosts conversions and moves users through the sales funnel.

 The Importance of a High-Converting Form